scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 Limitations
 -----------

 The most notable limitation of ``pandera`` is the computation cost of running validation checks at runtime.
+This limitation applies to any data validation code, which trades off increased run-time for type safety and data integrity.
-The project is currently using airspeed-velocity for a few basic run-time and memory usage benchmarks, but more a more extensive performance benchmarking is warranted.
-In fact, this limitation applies to any data validation code, which trades off increased run-time for type safety and data integrity.
-The other trade-off to consider is additional the development time of robust and meaningful schemas for the time spent debugging silent data integrity issues, which particularly costly in fields like machine learning.
+The project is currently using ``airspeed-velocity`` :cite:`asv` for a few basic run-time and memory usage benchmarks, but more extensive performance profiling is warranted to give users a better sense of this trade-off.
+The other trade-off to consider is the additional development time associated with defining robust and meaningful schemas versus the time spent debugging silent data integrity issues, which is particularly costly in areas like machine learning where model debugging occurs after training a model.

-A related limitation is that only type-checking schemas are practical for large datasets, e.g. datasets that do not fit onto disk in a modern laptop.
+A related limitation is that type-checking schemas are practical for large datasets, e.g. datasets that do not fit onto disk in a modern laptop.
 In theory, ``pandera`` schemas can be coupled with parallelization tools like ``dask`` :cite:`rocklin2015dask` to perform data validation in these settings.

 Two other limitations of the current state of the package are that:

-* The built-in ``Hypothesis`` methods are currently limited, and implementing wrappers methods to the ``scipy`` implementations of commonly used distributional tests, e.g. normality test, chi-squared test, and KL-divergence would lower the barrier to adding hypothesis tests to schemas.
+* The built-in ``Hypothesis`` methods are currently limited in scope, and implementing wrapper methods to the ``scipy`` implementations of commonly used distributional tests (e.g. normality test, chi-squared test, and KL-divergence) would encourage the use of hypothesis tests in schemas.
 * Expressing functional dependencies is currently inelegant and would benefit from a higher-level abstraction to improve usability.

 Roadmap
 -------

-The ``pandera`` project started as an attempt to see whether pandas dataframes could be typed, as gradual typing is becoming adopted by the Python community since the :code:`typing` module introduced in python 3.5.
-The project evolved into a tool that emphasizes verification of the statistical properties of data, which required run-time validation.
+The ``pandera`` project started as a naive excursion into seeing whether pandas dataframes could be statically typed, as gradual typing is becoming adopted by the Python community since the :code:`typing` module introduced in python 3.5.
+The project evolved into a tool that emphasizes verification of the statistical properties of data, which requires run-time validation.

 The future direction of this project has been driven, in large part, by its contributors, and will continue to be via feature requests on the github repo.
-There a number of experimental features that are currently available in version :code:`0.4.0+` that aim to speed up the iteration loop for defining schemas at development time:
+There a number of experimental features that are currently available in version :code:`0.4.0+` that aim to speed up the iteration loop of defining schemas at development time through interactive analysis:

 * `schema inference <https://pandera.readthedocs.io/en/v0.4.0/API_reference.html#schema-inference>`_:
   the ``pandera.infer_schema`` function takes as input a dataframe and outputs